-There was no Facebook or Instagram at the time, but the storyline could not have been more fitting for our very own times now.
+There was no Facebook or Instagram at the time.
+Yet the storyline could not have been more fitting for our very own times right now.

 Two weavers had promised an emperor a new suit of clothes.
 They told the emperor and everyone else that those clothes were very special.
 So special in fact that they were invisible to those unfit for their positions, stupid or incompetent.

 The truth was that they made no clothes at all.
-When the emperor paraded his new clothes to the public, nobody saw them as they did not exist but everyone was afraid to be labeled as stupid, incompetent or otherwise unfit and hence they all complimented the emperor for his magnificent wardrobe.
+When the emperor paraded his new clothes to the public, nobody saw them.
+No surprise as they did not exist.
+But everyone was afraid to be labeled stupid, incompetent or otherwise unfit.
+Hence they all complimented the emperor for his magnificent wardrobe.
 Finally, a child cries out that the emperor did not wear anything at all.